rara64/windows-mixed-reality-usb-c/README.md

 ###### Late 2022 - It's reverse engineering time!

-I bought my headset in 2022 for about 12$ excluding shipping as spares or repairs.
+I bought my headset in 2022 for about 12$ excluding shipping as spares or repair.
 That said it was in a terrible condition, missing both the front and back foams.
 Being a Medion ERAZER X1000 headset it didn't significantly differ from other designs and so it suffered the same fate as the other ones - a broken cable.
 I found that the headset would work if the cable would be bent in a certain way but I couldn't pinpoint the exact place where the cable broke.
 This allowed me to confirm that indeed the headset was working but had a broken cable.

 ![](img/oemcable.jpg)